Factbox - How will Britain's EU referendum vote count work on the night?

 WILL THERE BE AN EXIT POLL?

-There are currently no plans by broadcasters for an exit poll as the margin of error is deemed to be too large.
+There are no plans by broadcasters for an exit poll as the margin of error is deemed too large, but there have been reports that some hedge funds may have commissioned private polls which could affect markets.

+Details of a telephone poll conducted before the voting by Ipsos MORI for the Evening Standard newspaper are expected to be published during the day.
+The findings of a YouGov poll, based on interviews conducted online on Thursday, are due to be announced by Sky News after the close of voting at 2100.

 THE QUESTION